 Text and email alerts

 One of the most simple – and becoming more popular – types of alerts are sent via an email or an SMS text message.
-Generally these are automated messages sent to a SmartPhone, mobile device, or desktop that simply alert to a high or low level threshold determined by the user.
+Generally these are automated messages sent to a Smartphone, tablet, or desktop PC that simply alert to a high or low level threshold determined by the user.
 They are convenient for busy personnel at grain and milling operations who aren’t typically sitting at a desk, but are busy attending to other parts of the operation.
-Texting and email services are often included as an option in inventory management software or cloud-based applications.
+Texting and email services are often included as an option in inventory management software or cloud‐based applications.

 Consoles are a very affordable and convenient way to monitor inventory.
 Generally, cable‐based sensors are networked together with the data from one or multiple silos going to a single console.
 The dimensions of each vessel are input into the brains of the console and allow it to provide information about either the percentage full, the headroom distance, or convert the reading to a number of bushels for each bin.
 Readings are set up on a time interval schedule and also can be initiated on demand by pushing a button.
 By simply scrolling through a keypad, the data about each bin can be noted.
 Consoles can store data and have a protective memory in the event of a power loss.

 The upside of consoles is they are very economical and can install in a centralized protected area in the vicinity of the bins being monitored.
 Often they are set at truck height so drivers can take readings before they load out.
 They are especially helpful when trying to determine which bins have capacity for filling or when they are nearing empty.
 The downside is that you can only view the data for one bin at a time.
 Consoles are frequently used in tandem with either a software program installed on the local network or with a cloud‐based internet application.